aparo/pyes/docs/guide/reference/api/delete-by-query.rst

 Delete By Query
 ===============

 The delete by query API allows to delete documents from one or more indices and one or more types based on a query.
-The query can either be provided using a simple query string as a parameter, or using the :ref:`Query DSL <es-guide-reference-api-guide-reference-query-dsl>`  defined within the request body.
+The query can either be provided using a simple query string as a parameter, or using the :ref:`Query DSL <es-guide-reference-query-dsl>`  defined within the request body.
 Here is an example:

 .. code-block:: js